rust-lang/book/src/ch04-02-references-and-borrowing.md

 </Listing>

-First we change `s` to be `mut`.
-Then we create a mutable reference with `&mut s` where we call the `change` function, and update the function signature to accept a mutable reference with `some_string: &mut String`.
+First, we change `s` to be `mut`.
+Then, we create a mutable reference with `&mut s` where we call the `change` function and update the function signature to accept a mutable reference with `some_string: &mut String`.
 This makes it very clear that the `change` function will mutate the value it borrows.

-Mutable references have one big restriction: if you have a mutable reference to a value, you can have no other references to that value.
+Mutable references have one big restriction: If you have a mutable reference to a value, you can have no other references to that value.
 This code that attempts to create two mutable references to `s` will fail: